T37 Human Ecology Building (HEB)

 In addition to our galleries, the Cornell Costume & Textile Collection engages the public through various social media platforms that I maintain and update.
 We publish content to our Instagram - @cornellcostumecollection - and Facebook pages.
 Professor Green serves as the primary editor for these pages, as well as the Cornell Costume & Textile Collection blog.
 In 2018, the CCTC blog included 25 posts: 7 authored by undergraduate students, 7 authored by faculty/staff, 3 authored by alumni, and 8 interviews with undergraduate research assistants.

-Since 2016, Professor Green has coordinated the Cornell Natural Dye Studio and Cornell Natural Dye Garden, entities that serve students, local artists, and the broader community through public exhibitions and gardens.
+In addition to educational lectures and exhibitions, Professor Green engages in creative design scholarship that has a local, community impact.
+Since 2016, Professor Green has coordinated the Cornell Natural Dye Studio and Cornell Natural Dye Garden, both of which are entities that serve students, local artists, fashion designers, and the broader community through public exhibitions and gardens.
+In 2019, the Cornell Natural Dye Studio collaborated with New York label Sies Marjan on textiles for their F/W 2020 collection, which were contact-dyed with fresh foliage from the Natural Dye Garden and local farmers.

 FSAD 1250: Fashion, Art, and Design Thinking (every fall)